ryanpcmcquen/image-ultimator/README.md

     imgult

-Or feed imgult directories or files directly:
+Or feed imgult directories and/or files:

     imgult Downloads/ 1.png 2.jpg

-P.S.
-You may feed a different quality level to imgult by running it like so (0-100, default is 99, only applies to JPGs):

-    JPGQUAL=70 imgult

 ##### EXIF removal